 - August 2014 - March 2015

-As project director and technical assistance consultant, assisted the Maryland DDA by reviewing and making recommendations for improvement of its self-directed service options and policies and procedures under the State’s Medicaid §1915(k) Community First Choice HCBS SPA and §1915(c) Community Pathways waiver.
+As project director and technical assistance consultantunder a consulting agreement with Abt Associates, Inc. assisted the Maryland DDA by reviewing and making recommendations for improvement of its self-directed service options and policies and procedures under the State’s Medicaid §1915(k) Community First Choice HCBS SPA and §1915(c) Community Pathways waiver.
 Tasks included preparing an analysis of broad design aspects, detailed service definitions and related policies; reviewing DDA, and as appropriate broader DHMH statute, regulations, §1915(k) Community First Choice HCBS SPA and §1915(c) Community Pathways Waiver against Federal regulations for HCBS and pertinent Federal guidance; preparing for and participating in meetings with advocates and provider representatives; and providing technical advice and support related to any additional waiver and state transition plan submission.

 Pennsylvania Department of Public Welfare, Office of Mental Retardation (Now Office of Developmental Programs), Harrisburg, PA